Summer Federal Pell Grant

 Important Things to Keep in Mind

-• If a student has unsatisfied requirements for financial aid eligibility on the 2023-2024 financial aid year, they may need to satisfy those requirements before their Pell Grant eligibility can be determined.
+- If a student has unsatisfied requirements for financial aid eligibility on the 2024-2025 or 2025-2026 financial aid year, they may need to satisfy those requirements before their Pell Grant eligibility can be determined.

-• Usually the Pell Grant alone is not enough to cover the full cost of attendance for summer, so students should consider other potential summer aid and options such as paying the remainder out-of-pocket, the monthly payment plan, and/or loans to cover summer expenses.
+- Usually the Pell Grant alone is not enough to cover the full cost of attendance for summer, so students should consider other potential summer aid and options such as paying the remainder out-of-pocket, the tuition payment plan, and/or loans to cover summer expenses.

-• Many students use their full loan eligibility for the aid year during the fall and spring semesters.
+- Many students use their full loan eligibility for the aid year during the fall and spring semesters.
 This means they do not have remaining subsidized and/or unsubsidized loans to help with summer expenses.
-Please see our summer financial aid webpage for annual loan limits.
+Please visit our summer financial aid webpage for annual loan limits.

 Monitor Remaining "Lifetime Eligibility" for Pell